-- II.
+- I. Register the dental assistant on his or her Application for Renewal of Dental Licensure AND - II.
 Maintain a personnel file for the registered dental assistant containing the following: - a.
 A copy of proof of having current CPR certification - b.
-A copy of the certificates of completion of the Coronal Polishing, Radiation Safety, Radiation Technique Course, and Starting IV Access Lines courses, if the dental assistant has completed these courses - c.
-The licensee's statement attesting to the competence of the dental assistant in the procedures delegated the assistant from the Delegated Duties List
+A copy of the certificates of completion of the Coronal Polishing, Radiation Safety, Radiation Technique Course, and Starting IV Access Lines courses, if the dental assistant has completed these courses - The licensee's statement attesting to the competence of the dental assistant in the procedures delegated the assistant from the Delegated Duties List